NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/analysis_archive/_index.md

 In most cases, option 1 only works for a while, which then requires using 2 or 3.
 Managing storage provisioned for a postgres DB is somewhat complex and may require significant data copies to new volumes to grow capacity over time.

-To help mitigate the storage growth of the db itself, Anchore Engine already provides an object storage subsystem that enables using external object stores like S3 or Swift to offload the unstructured data storage needs to systems that are more growth tolerant and flexible.
+To help mitigate the storage growth of the db itself, Nextlinux Engine already provides an object storage subsystem that enables using external object stores like S3 or Swift to offload the unstructured data storage needs to systems that are more growth tolerant and flexible.
 This lowers the db overhead but does not fundamentally address the issue of unbounded growth in a busy system.